grum-tez/archetype-docs/src/components/desc/list_head.md

-Returns the first i elements of list `L` according to its order.
+Returns the first n elements of list `L` according to its order.

 For example:
 ```archetype